dive-into-machine-learning/dive-into-machine-learning/README.md

 2. **Communicate results.** When you think you have a novel finding, ask for review.
 3. **Fix issues.** Learn.
 Share what you learn.

 And repeat.
-Re-phrasing this, it fits with the [scientific method](https://en.wikipedia.org/wiki/Scientific_method): formulate a question (or problem statement), create a hypothesis, gather data, analyze the data, and communicate results.
-(You should [watch this video about the scientific method in data science](http://101.datascience.community/2012/06/27/the-data-scientific-method/), and/or [read this article](http://customerthink.com/getting-insights-using-data-science-skills-and-the-scientific-method/).)
+Re-phrasing this, it fits with the [scientific method](https://en.wikipedia.org/wiki/Scientific_method): formulate a question (or problem statement), create a hypothesis, gather data, analyze the data, and communicate results. ([Here's a video about the scientific method in data science.](https://101.datascience.community/2012/06/27/the-data-scientific-method/))

 How can you come up with interesting questions?
 Here's one way.
 Every Sunday, [browse datasets](https://github.com/caesar0301/awesome-public-datasets) and write down some questions.
 Also, sign up for [Data is Plural](https://tinyletter.com/data-is-plural), a newsletter of interesting datasets; look at these, datasets, and write down questions.
 Stay curious.
 When a question inspires you, start a study.